BoldGrid/w3-total-cache/readme.txt

 * Caching statistics for performance insights of any enabled feature
 * Extension framework for customization or extensibility for Cloudflare, WPML and much more
 * Reverse proxy integration via Nginx or Varnish
+* Image Service API extension provides WebP image format conversion from common image formats (on upload and on demand)

 Speed up your site tremendously, and improve the user experience for your readers without having to change WordPress, your theme, your plugins or how you produce your content.